Xinbeitou metro station: Station overview

 The two-level, elevated station features an island platform and two exits.
 The station is known for being the closest to the Beitou hot springs, such as Beitou Hot Spring Museum, Beitou Plum Garden, Ketaglan Culture Center, Beitou Hot Springs, Beitou Park and Sushi Express restaurant.

 History

-The station originally opened as the terminus for the Shin-hokutō Line as "Shin-Hokutō Station" (新北投驛) on 1 April 1916.
+The station originally opened as the terminus for the Shin-hokutō Line as Shin-Hokutō station (新北投驛) on April 1, 1916.
 It reopened on 1937 after renovation.
 The station and the tracks form a unique "T" configuration.
-Later on, on 15 July 1988, the service was ceased with the discontinuation of Tamsui and Hsin Peitou Line.
+On July 15, 1988, the service was ceased with the discontinuation of Tamsui and Hsin Peitou line.